-WFBNA, is an Underwriter for the Fixed Rate Offered Bonds and is also the 2023N-2 Interest Rate Contract Provider as described in "PART I - PLAN OF FINANCE - Related Interest Rate Contract."
-WFBNA will be compensated separately for serving in each capacity.
+WFBNA, is an Underwriter for the Fixed Rate Offered Bonds.
 WFBNA is also a counterparty for certain Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2022 financial statements of the Authority attached as Appendix G hereto.
 WFBNA also provides an unsecured line of credit to the Authority as described in "PART II - Obligations of the Authority-General Obligations-Other Borrowings."